bkhandag/Code-Quiz/README.md

 # Code-Quiz

 ## Description:
-In this Quiz game, a user will be presented with questions related to coding.!
+In this Quiz game, a user will be presented with questions related to coding!
 The following criteria must be met.

 * I can click a start button to enter quiz and start timer (counts down)
 * I can answer a question, get feedback on whether I was right or wrong, start next question